 Replacing or repairing windows, doors, wall cladding and roof coverings

-Installing shop windows and advertising systems
+Installing or adding shop windows and advertising systems

 Energy efficiency upgrades